Haaroon/haaroon.github.io/index.md

 ---

-I work in research at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) from Queen Mary.
+I work in research at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) & Alhamza Alnaimi both from Queen Mary and James Alford.
 Our specialty is distributed temporal graph analytics, since most platforms are either too slow or cannot perform this kind of analysis.
 Come say hello.